zinzy/notes/page/Site.md

 - This space accepts my vulnerability, lack of awareness, and change of heart
 - It consists mostly of English language text

+### "Why does this site look... unfinished?"
+I don't know when you're reading this, but chances are that, when you do, this website looks unusual in one way or another.
+As a designer, my days are made up of making decisions that benefit both the people who use my creations and the people who pay me to make them.
+On this website, all bets are off.
+I happen to love the way Times New Roman in blue looks against a white canvas.

 ### Technical details
 - After almost a decade with Jekyll, I recently migrated this website to the static site generator [Hugo](https://gohugo.io/).
 I like [HTML energy](https://html.energy/), but I also like conserving my writing across many different technologies, apps, and frameworks
 - It lives in a private repo on [Github](https://github.com/zinzy), and is deployed via [Netlify](https://www.netlify.com/)